 The city also hosts numerous events all year, such as the January Mississippi Blues Marathon, the May Greek Fest, the August Rhythm and Blues Festival, and the September Celtic Fest, which is a real surprise.

 Jackson, Mississippi, is a fantastic weekend getaway spot for couples and kids, and it has fascinating museums, historic buildings, and top-notch dining options.

 Visit the Mississippi Museum of Art, the Mississippi Museum of Natural Science, and the Old Capitol Museum.
 There are plenty of things to do in Jackson, Mississippi.

 Visit a historical site like the Oaks, the Eudora Welty House, or the Mississippi Governor’s Mansion.

 The Russell C. Davis Planetarium and the Mississippi Children’s Museum are among the best family-friendly activities in Jackson, Mississippi.

 Jackson, Mississippi, has acquired the moniker “The City with Soul” because many blues, gospel, folk, and jazz artists, including Bobby Rush, Melvin Taylor, and Cassandra Wilson, were born and raised there.

-Jackson offers a wide variety of activities even though music is a significant element of the city.
+Jackson offers various activities even though music is a significant city element.